SethSmigelski/search-appearance-toolkit-seo-44/readme.txt

     * Scroll Depth Tracking: Pushes 'scroll_depth' events at 25%, 50%, 75%, and 100% of the page.
     * External & Affiliate Clicks:* Pushes 'external_link_click' or 'affiliate_link_click' (for `rel="sponsored"` links).
     * Jump Link Clicks: Pushes a 'jump_link_click' event when a user clicks a link in the Jump Links Block.
+* FEATURE: Added a Google Tag Manager recipe import file (`seo44-gtm-recipe-importer.json`) and new FAQ instructions to fully configure GTM and GA4 event tracking.
 * ENHANCEMENT: Centralized all GTM event tracking into a new, efficient `global-tracker.js` file that uses event delegation for better performance.
 * TWEAK: Improved the "Integrations" settings page UI for clarity, adding clarifying tooltips, and a file downloader.
-* FEATURE: Added A Google Tag Manager Recipe Import file and instructions to handle click events in GTM and GA.

 = 3.9.7 =
 * ENHANCEMENT (Jump Links Block): Implemented a robust de-duping engine to prevent invalid HTML from duplicate headings.
 The block now automatically appends a number (e.g., `my-heading-2`) to any heading with a conflicting text or manual anchor ID.